KU vs. University of Missouri-Columbia

 Which college is more expensive, KU or University of Missouri-Columbia?

-• The same percent of students receive financial grant aid at University of Kansas as University of Missouri Columbia (87% vs. 87%)
+• More students receive financial grant aid at University of Kansas than University of Missouri Columbia (89% vs. 84%)

 KU vs. University of Missouri-Columbia Admissions Difficulty Comparison